OekoFor/Vogelnamen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-BirdNET codes, species, family and order - common and scientific - in german and english all in one place.
+THis is a data package that contains BirdNET codes, species, family and order - common and scientific - in german and english all in one place.
 Also includes breeding ranges (biogeographical scale).

 ## Installation